wdhowe/telegrambot-lib/README.md

 - The library is installed/included as indicated above.
 - Examples below assume ":as tbot" was followed in require command.

+The bot api auth token can be given to the bot instance by either:

+- Environment variable
+- Passed argument

-Create a new bot instance - looks for "bot-token" or "BOT_TOKEN" from the environment.
+#### Create a bot - with a token env var

+This method looks for "bot-token" or "BOT_TOKEN" from the environment.

 ```clojure
 (def mybot (tbot/create))
 ```

-Create a new bot instance - passing the token at creation time.
+#### Create a bot - with a token argument

+This method requires passing the token as an argument at creation time.

 ```clojure
 (def mybot (tbot/create my-token))
 ```

+#### Verify a working bot

-Verify your instance is working
+Verify your bot instance is working with the "get-me" function.

 ```clojure
 (tbot/get-me mybot)